Analog Devices buying Maxim Integrated in all-stock deal

 NEW YORK (AP) — Computer chip maker Analog Devices is buying Maxim Integrated in an all-stock deal that will create a company worth about $68 billion, and strengthen’s its position in the analog semiconductor sector.

-It would also give Analog a more defined roll in the development technology for 5G networks and self-piloted vehicles.
+The $20 billion acquisition would also give Analog a more defined roll in the development technology for 5G networks and self-piloted vehicles.

 Maxim stockholders will receive 0.630 of a share of Analog common stock for each share of Maxim common stock they hold at the transaction’s closing, according to the announcement Monday.
 Analog stockholders will own approximately 69% of the combined company, while Maxim stockholders will own about 31%.